FoundatioFx/Foundatio/README.md

 Includes implementations in Redis, Azure and in memory (for development).

+## Why should I use Foundatio?
+When we first started building [Exceptionless](https://github.com/exceptionless/Exceptionless).
+We found a lack of great solutions (That's not to say there isn't great projects out there) for many key peices to building distributed applications while keeping cost of development and testing a zero sum.
+Here is a few examples of why we built and use Foundatio:
+ * Caching: We were initially using an open source redis cache client but then it turned into a commercial product with high licensing costs.
+Not only that, but there wasn't any in memory implementations so every developer was required to setup and configure redis.
+ * MessageBus: We initially looked at [NServiceBus](http://particular.net/nservicebus) (great product) but it had a high licensing costs (they have to eat too) but was not oss friendly.
+We also looked into [MassTransit](http://masstransit-project.com/) but found azure support lacking.
+We wanted a simple message bus that just worked.
+ * Storage: We couldn't find any existing projects that was decoupled and supported in memory, file storage or Azure Blob Storage.

+To summarize, if you want pain free development and testing while allowing your app to scale, use Foundatio!

 ## Getting Started (Development)

 [Foundatio can be installed](https://www.nuget.org/packages?q=Foundatio) via the [NuGet package manager](https://docs.nuget.org/consume/Package-Manager-Dialog).
 If you need help, please contact us via in-app support or [open an issue](https://github.com/exceptionless/Foundatio/issues/new).
 We’re always here to help if you have any questions!